DearthFunk/philo-sophia/README.md

 # To Do

-- api hookup to pull in external info (wiktionary, https://plato.stanford.edu/), etc.. )
+- api hookup to pull in (if open) external info maybe (wiktionary, https://plato.stanford.edu/, https://yourlogicalfallacyis.com/, etc.. )
+- the mustache template file should not sit in dist/ it should be part of the webpack build (in app.js)